Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

 \subsection{Tables in the Chinese restaurant process}

 Following Aldous, Pitman, and Dubins (see~\cite{Aldous1983,Pitman1995,Pitman2006}), we now consider the Chinese restaurant process.
-This a discrete-time stochastic process having as value at time $n$ one of the $B_n$ partitions of the set $[n]=\{1, 2, \dots , n\}$ (where $B_n$ denotes the Bell numbers found as sequence \OEISs{A000110} in the \textsc{Oeis}).
+This a discrete-time stochastic process having as value at time $n$ one of the $B_n$ partitions of the set $[n]=\{1, 2, \dots, n\}$ (where $B_n$ denotes the Bell numbers found as sequence \OEISs{A000110} in the \textsc{Oeis}).
 One fancifully imagines a Chinese restaurant with an infinite number of tables, where each table has a possibly infinite number of seats.
 In the beginning the first customer takes a seat at the first table.
 At each discrete time step a new customer arrives and either joins one of the existing tables, or takes a seat at the next empty table.
 Each table corresponds to a block of a random partition.
-In the beginning (at time $n = 1$), the trivial partition $\{ \{1\} \}$ is obtained with probability~$1$.
-Given a partition $T=\{t_1,\dots,t_k\}$ of $[n]$ with $|T|=k$ parts~$t_i$, at time $n + 1$ the element $n + 1$ is either added to one of the existing parts $t_i\in T$ with probability
+The process thus starts at time $n = 1$ with the partition $\{ \{1\} \}$.
+Now, given a partition $T=\{t_1,\dots,t_k\}$ of $[n]$ with $|T|=k$ parts~$t_i$, at time $n + 1$ the element $n + 1$ is either added to one of the existing parts $t_i\in T$ with probability

-where $n +1 <_c t_i$ denotes that $n+1$ is a costumer sitting at table $t_i$, or as a new singleton block with probability
+where $n +1 \prec t_i$ denotes that $n+1$ is a costumer sitting at table $t_i$, or as a new singleton block with probability

-This model (parametrized by the two parameters $0< a <1$ and $\theta>-a$) thus assigns a probability to any particular partition~$T$ of~$[n]$.
-One is interested in the distribution of the random variable~$C_{n,j}$, counting the number of parts of size~$j$ in a partition of~$[n]$ generated by the Chinese restaurant process.
-As pointed out in~\cite{KuPa2014}, this process can be embedded into a variant of the growth process of generalized plane-oriented recursive trees with two different connectivity parameters $\alpha>0$ and $\beta>-1$.
-This allows studying properties of the Chinese restaurant process using analytic combinatorial tools.
+This model (parametrized by the two parameters $0< \alpha <1$ and $\beta>-\alpha$) thus assigns a probability to any particular partition~$T$ of~$[n]$.
+We are interested in the random variable $C_{n}$, counting the total number of tables in the Chinese restaurant process, as well as the random variable $C_{n,j}$, counting the number of parts of size $j$ in a partition of $[n]$.
+As pointed out in~\cite{KuPa2014}, this process can be embedded into a variant of the growth process of generalized plane-oriented recursive trees with two different connectivity parameters $a>0$ and $b>-1$.
+This allows us to study properties of the Chinese restaurant process using analytic combinatorial tools.
 For the reader's convenience, we restate this embedding below.

-We collect the results of~\cite{KuPa2014} and complement them by extending the constraint $\beta>0$ to the full range $\beta>-1$ as well as by providing the missing identification of the limit law as a (moment-shifted) stable law.
+We collect the results of~\cite{KuPa2014} and complement them by extending the constraint $b>0$ to the full range $b>-1$ as well as by providing the missing identification of the limit law as a (moment-shifted) stable law.